cgcardona/boombox.js/README.md

 Include the buttons
 -------------------

-You’ll need buttons in order to control the boombox.
+You&rsquo;ll need buttons in order to control the boombox.
 Add these buttons that are nested within a <code>&lt;div id="boombox"&lt;</code>.

 <code><pre>